thomaswpp/mpquic-sbd/README.md

 # Acknowledgements

-This repository contains open software artefacts we have joined from other repositories.
+This repository contains open software artefacts we have joined with other repositories.
 We are thankful to:

 - **AStream: a rate adaptation model for DASH.** Available at https://github.com/pari685/AStream